data-gymnasia/courses/content/programming-in-python/content.md

 ::: .exercise
 **Exercise**
 Write a function which accepts two strings as input and returns the concatenation of those two strings in alphabetical order.

-Replace the keyword _{code.language-python}pass_ in the code block below.
+Hint: Make a guess about which operator can be used to compare strings alphabetically.
 :::

     pre(data-executable)
       | def alphabetical_concat(s,t):
       |     pass
       |
-      | test_concat():
+      | def test_concat():
       |     alphabetical_concat("alphabet", "soup") == "alphabetsoup"
-      |     alphabetical_concat("food", "brain") == "brainfood"
+      |     alphabetical_concat("socks", "red") == "redsocks"
       |     return "Tests passed!"
       |
       | test_concat()